huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_topic.md

 * `display_name` - (Optional, String) Specifies the topic display name, which is presented as the name of the email sender in an email message.
 The name can contains of 0 to 192 characters.

+* `users_publish_allowed` - (Optional, String) Specifies the users who can publish messages to this topic.
+  The value can be **\*** which indicates all users or user account URNs separated by comma(,).
+The format of user account URN is **urn:csp:iam::domainId:root**. **domainId** indicates the account ID of another user.
+  If left empty, that means only the topic creator can publish messages.

+* `services_publish_allowed` - (Optional, String) Specifies the services that can publish messages to this topic separated by comma(,).
+If left empty, that means no service allowed.

+* `introduction` - (Optional, String) Specifies the introduction of the topic, this will be contained in the subscription invitation.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the SMN Topic, Value 0 indicates the default enterprise project.
 Changing this parameter will create a new resource.